Ke Hotey Chay Kotipoti

 Ke Hotey Chay Kotipoti? (কে হতে চায় কোটিপতি?, also mentioned as Ke Hote Chay Kotipoti or KHK) is a Bangladeshi game show based on the original British format of Who Wants to Be a Millionaire?.
 The program was broadcast from 10 July to 2 November 2011.

 The show was aired every week from Sunday to Tuesday at 9:45 pm.

 There were 52 episodes in the show.
 It was a Delta Bay Bangladesh production and Delta Bay was the official licensee for the show in Bangladesh.
 It was broadcast on the Bangladeshi TV station Desh TV.
 Cultural personality Asaduzzaman Noor hosted the show.

 History

 Who Wants to Be a Millionaire? has been a great hit all over the world.
 People of Bangladesh have also been watching the Hindi version Kaun Banega Crorepati since 2000.
 They were also expecting a game show like this.
 That's why Desh TV arranged this show.
-Ke Hotay Chay Kotipoti is going to be Bangladesh's first official international show.
+Ke Hotay Chay Kotipoti is going to be Bangladesh's first official global franchise show.